Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Become an expert in your field and share your knowledge.
 Give talks at local organizations, attend trade shows and conferences as a speaker, or start a podcast.

-Share what you know, so people will see you as an authority in your field.
-When they need the products or services you offer, your name and brand should come to mind.
+Share what you know so people will see you as an authority in your field.
+When they need products or services you offer, your brand should be what comes to mind.

 Take Every Opportunity